 The food - yum!
 I miss it already.

-I didn`t go to Cuba expecting gourmet food.
+I didn't go to Cuba expecting gourmet food.
 But I think the food is quite good.
-Tatiana took us to some great paladares, and the food in the casas was delicius.
-The fruit and eggs is fresh and delicius at the casas.
+Tatiana took us to some great paladares, and the food in the casas was delicious.
+The fruit and eggs is fresh and delicious at the casas.

 Massive and delicious fresh meals.

 Some of the food quantities in Cuba seem ridiculously big and a waste.
 'Chicken, Pork or Fish' became a catch-cry, but it doesn't matter when the meat is that flavoursome.
 Free-range everything it seems!
 Some breakfasts were better than others.

 The best fruit you can have every morning.
 Wish I had that here in the USA.